 Lara's story: Five things I wish I knew before I got divorced

 I’m sure that when we look back on our lives, and the decisions we have made, many of us wish we had had the benefit of hindsight.
+But unfortunately, you often have to make mistakes first before you can learn.

-3. Keep your friends out of it
+Keep your friends out of it

 If you have set days for the children to see the other parent, stick to it.
 I bent over backwards to accommodate my ex-husband changing his regular days and weekends due to ‘work commitments’.
 I did it in the belief that it was so important for the children to see their father, I had to be flexible.

-5. Let your ‘ex’ make their own mistakes
+Let your ex make their own mistakes

+Getting cross, arguing, telling them they’re ‘doing it wrong’, or in any way trying to change their behaviour is a mistake.
 As harsh as it may sound, it’s none of your business any more.
 As a co-parent, they are entitled to do things their way when they are in charge of the children.

 The only person who will suffer if you try to change things is you.